roverxio/toadplatform/README.md

    #### Verifying Paymaster
    Reference implementation of Verifying Paymaster

+<ins>NOTE</ins>: instructions have been tested on 13.5. support for more platforms will be added.
 ## Running the node locally
 If you are running this project on localhost, you need to have a local node running with the contracts deployed.
 We use Foundry's Anvil to run a local node for development and testing:
 1. Follow the instructions in the [foundry installation guide](https://book.getfoundry.sh/getting-started/installation) to set up foundry tool kit